Nicholas Institute for Environmental Policy Solutions

 Community Engagement & Faith-Based Partnerships

-Engaging Church Partners Across the Carolinas: The Nicholas Institute is working with Interfaith Power & Light (North Carolina and South Carolina) and the Ormond Center at Duke Divinity School to identify and engage faith-based communities in the Carolinas.
+Engaging Church Partners Across the Carolinas: Hub experts are working with Interfaith Power & Light (NC& SC) and Duke Divinity School to identify and engage faith-based communities in the Carolinas.
 Churches are trusted hubs in their communities, providing spaces for outreach, resilience-building, and advocacy—so are uniquely positioned to advance heat resilience.

-Understanding Community Needs: Through listening sessions and direct engagement, the project aims to better understand how communities experience and cope with extreme heat, with a particular focus on energy burden—the disproportionate impact of high energy costs on low-income households.
+Understanding Community Needs: Through listening sessions and direct engagement, hub experts aim to better understand how communities experience and cope with extreme heat, with a particular focus on energy burden—the disproportionate impact of high energy costs on low-income households.

-Providing Actionable Pathways: Students from the Ormond Center are supporting the participating communities by developing Concept Notes—fundable project proposals that congregations and community organizations can use to seek financial support for heat resilience initiatives, such as cooling infrastructure, energy efficiency programs, or community cooling centers.
+Providing Actionable Pathways: Students from Duke Divinity School will support the participating communities by developing concept notes—project proposals that congregations and community organizations can use to seek future funding for heat resilience initiatives, such as cooling infrastructure, energy efficiency programs, or community cooling centers.

 Innovative Insurance Solutions for Heat Resilience